Robin Pope Safaris

 A tour of Zambia will open your eyes to a wide range of habitats and the life they support, especially in one of the many fantastic safari trails and in the parks.
-The most famous is in South Luangwa, with endemic species and unrivalled game viewing.
+The most famous is in South Luangwa, best known for its breathtaking scenery and density of animals.
 Venture further south and you’ll encounter the Lower Zambezi National Park, a haven for elephant, hippo and birds.

 Zambia’s water worlds are also a pleasant surprise, especially for a landlocked country.
 The three great rivers of the land – the Kafue, the Luangwa and the Zambezi – have shaped both the terrain and the lives of its people for centuries.
 There are also seventeen serene and powerful waterfalls to look out on your journey though the country.